 The further out from the wedding the more flexible your florist can be.

-A good rule of thumb is if you want to make changes to design, try to make those changes 2 months before the wedding date.
+A good rule of thumb is if you want to make changes to design, try to make those changes 2 months out from the wedding date at most.
 If you have to change the number of florals needed, make sure this is communicated with your florist no less than 1 month out.

 Can I have flowers that aren’t in season?